-On a week-over-week sequential basis, temporary staffing hours worked were up 8.6%.
-Professional temporary staffing hours were up 6.1% and commercial temporary staffing hours were up 9.6%.
+On a week-over-week sequential basis, temporary staffing hours worked were unchanged.
+Commercial temporary staffing hours were down 0.2%, while professional temporary staffing hours were up 0.8%.

 Staffing Industry Analysts’ Perspective

-After hitting a patch of softness in the first half of July, temporary staffing hours worked bounced back robustly in the third full week of July.
-Indicator levels reached a year-to-date high for commercial staffing (91), professional staffing (125), and for the composite US staffing indicator (103), providing a bullish signal for the staffing industry.
+After hitting a patch of softness in the first half of July, temporary staffing hours worked bounced back in the second half of the month.
+Indicator levels currently remain at or near year-to-date highs for commercial staffing (91), professional staffing (126), and for the overall US staffing indicator (103), a sign of health for the staffing industry.

-Commercial staffing was up 31% compared to lockdown conditions a year ago, but down 6% compared to the same week two years ago (in 2019.)
+Commercial staffing was up 21% compared to pandemic conditions a year ago, but down 8% compared to the same week two years ago (in 2019.)